Related Topics

 What is the difference between an article from a popular magazine and one from a scholarly or peer reviewed journal?

-Scholarly articles are written by and for faculty, researchers or scholars and are often about original research.
+Scholarly articles are written by and for faculty, researchers or scholars and are often presenting original research.
 They use scholarly or technical language, include full citations for sources, and tend to be longer than popular articles.
-They are peer reviewed and approved by a group of people with recognized expertise in the field.
+They are peer-reviewed and approved by groups of people with recognized expertise in the field.

 Please view Peabody Library's Scholarly vs. Popular Periodicals tutorial on YouTube for more information.